finos/legend/docs/studio/create-flat-data-schema.md

 sidebar_label: Create a Flat Data schema
 ---

-Flat Data is a feature of the External Formats support within Legend.
+Flat Data is a feature of the external formats support within Legend.
 It covers simple file formats like CSVs and simple custom formats.
 More sophisticated structured formats, that are described by well-defined schemas, such as XML (schema XSD) and JSON (schema JSON Schema) are handled by other features of the External Formats framework.